Monitoring Replication Server v9

-Before configuring PEM to retrieve statistics from an Advanced Server or PostgreSQL database that is part of an xDB replication scenario, you must manually install and configure xDB Replication.
-For more information about xDB replication solutions and documentation, please visit the EDB website at:
+Before configuring PEM to retrieve statistics from an EDB Postgres Advanced Server or PostgreSQL database that's part of an xDB replication scenario, you must manually install and configure xDB replication.
+For more information about xDB replication solutions and documentation, see Multi-master replication operation.

-The PEM xDB Replication probe monitors lag data for clusters that use xDB multi-primary or single-primary replication that have a publication database that is an EDB Postgres Advanced Server or PostgreSQL database.
-Please note that if you have configured replication between other proprietary database hosts (i.e. Oracle or SQL Server) and Advanced Server or PostgreSQL, the probe cannot return lag information.
+The PEM xDB Replication probe monitors lag data for clusters that use xDB multi-primary or single-primary replication that have an EDB Postgres Advanced Server or PostgreSQL publication database.
+If you configured replication between other proprietary database hosts (that is, Oracle or SQL Server) and EDB Postgres Advanced Server or PostgreSQL, the probe can't return lag information.

-xDB Replication probe is disabled.
-To enable the
+By default, the xDB Replication probe is disabled.
+To enable the xDB Replication probe:

-Manage Probes tab to configure the xDB Replication
+Use the Manage Probes tab to configure the xDB Replication probe:

-Noto modify the Minutes and Seconds between probe executions.
+- Set Default to No to modify the minutes and seconds between probe executions.

-Data Retentionfield to No to modify the number of days that PEM will store the information retrieved by the probe.
+- Set Default slider in the Data Retention field to No to modify the number of days for PEM to store the information retrieved by the probe.

 After enabling the probe, you can use the metrics returned to create custom charts and dashboards in the PEM client.